MagicMirrorOrg/MagicMirror/README.md

 - **[MMM-wordnik by Vendittelli](https://github.com/SVendittelli/MMM-wordnik)** <br> Get the word of the day, its definition, and origin ...

 **Note:** If you want to build your own modules, check out the [MagicMirror² Module Development Documentation](modules)

+## Known issues

+- Electron seems to have some issues on certain Raspberry Pi 2's.
+See [#145](https://github.com/MichMich/MagicMirror/issues/145).
+- MagicMirror² (Electron) sometimes quits without an error after an extended period of use.
+See [#150]( See https://github.com/MichMich/MagicMirror/issues/150).

 ## Contributing Guidelines